ANSWERS TO FAQ´S:

 *Smoking is not permitted in any of the homes.
 Outside only, and all butts must be placed in the trash.

-*Get your bearings on a map for where you are going.
+*Get your bearings on a map for where you are staying.
 (See our General page.)
-The ocean is always north from the beach towns, we are located on the Gulf of Mexico, directly south of New Orleans.
-We are approximately 4 hours from Cancun airport.
+The ocean is always north from the beach towns, we are located on the south end of the Gulf of Mexico, directly south of New Orleans.
+We are approximately 4 hours from the Cancun airport.
 We are a 2 hour flight from Mexico City.
 Progreso has about 40,000 people, Merida about 1 million.
 Be familiar with north and south, and keep your vacation address and an emergency contact number with you at all times!
 Make sure someone here has an emergency contact for you, in case of the unforeseen!

 * For flight or bus options, recommended drivers for airport pickups or tours, grocery stores, restaurants, banks, hospital, pharmacies, doctors, events, etc., we have listed some or we recommend trying Google, Trip Advisor and/or Facebook Expat pages for this area.
 You can either fly into Cancun and take ADO bus to Merida (Altabrisa station) for about $30 US, or fly directly into Merida.
 Francisco and I do have extensive knowledge of the area, and are happy to help! 🙂